A Beginner’s Guide to UTM Codes

 - Paste your general URL into the box & create your name tag by filling in the different fields below.

-2. COPY your code from the ‘generated campaign URL’ field and PASTE it where it needs to go!
+2. COPY your code from the ‘generated campaign URL’ field and PASTE where it needs to go!

 The final step in executing the use of UTM codes is actually seeing them show up in Google Analytics!
 Follow the steps below to see where to find your campaigns in the Google Analytics dashboard.